More Romantic Stories Page

 Romantic

-Sophie's face faded into the gray winter light
+Sophie's face faded into the grey winter light

 of the sitting room.
-She dozed in the armchair that
+She dozed off in the armchair

 The room was warm and quiet.
 Outside it was snowing